 While cysts are usually benign and can be watched without treatment, they can also be removed by simple surgery.
 During this outpatient surgical procedure, the cyst is numbed with local anesthesia, and then its sack is carefully extracted out of the skin via a small incision.
 Once removed, the wound is stitched, and a small scar results.
 Surgical excision is the most reliable way to remove cysts.
 If they are simply drained, they will refill over time.

-For more information on cyst removal in Palm Desert, California, please give Dermatology & Plastic Surgery Specialists a call at 760-773-6616 to schedule a consultation with Dr. Michael J. Messina.
+For more information on cyst removal in Palm Desert, California, please give Dermatology & Plastic Surgery Specialists a call at 760-773-6616 to schedule a consultation with our trained professionals.